-Investments shall be made with judgment and care, under circumstances then prevailing, which persons of prudence, discretion and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital as well as the probable income to be derived.

-- B. ETHICS AND CONFLICTS OF INTEREST.
+- A. PRUDENCE.
+All participants in the investment process shall act responsibly as custodians of the public trust.
+The standard of prudence to be applied by investment officials is the "prudent investor" rule, which states, "Investments shall be made with judgement and care, under circumstances then prevailing, which persons of prudence, discretion, and intelligence exercise in the management of their own affairs, not for speculation, but for investments, considering the probable safety of their capital as well as the probable income to be derived."
+Investment officers acting in accordance with written procedures and this investment policy and exercising due diligence shall be relieved of personal liability for an individual security's credit risk or market price changes, provided deviations from expectations are reported in a timely fashion to the governing body and the liquidity and the sale of securities are carried out in accordance with the terms of this policy. - B. ETHICS AND CONFLICTS OF INTEREST.
 City staff involved in the investment process shall refrain from personal business activity that could conflict with the proper execution and management of the investment program, or that could impair their ability to make impartial decisions.
 City staff involved in the investment process shall disclose any material interests in financial institutions with which they conduct business.
-They shall further disclose any personal financial/investment positions that could be related to the performance of the investment portfolio. - C. DELEGATION OF AUTHORITY.
+They shall further disclose any personal financial/investment positions that could be related to the performance of the investment portfolio and refrain from undertaking personal investment transactions with the same individual/entity which business is conducted on behalf of the City. - C. DELEGATION OF AUTHORITY.
 Authority to manage the investment program is granted to the City's Finance Director as investment officer.
 Responsibility for the operation of the investment program is hereby delegated to the investment officer, who shall act in accordance with the established written procedures and internal controls for the operation of the investment program consistent with this investment policy.
 Procedures should include references to: safekeeping, delivery vs. payment, investment accounting, repurchase agreements, wire transfer agreements, and collateral/depository agreements.
 No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the investment officer.
 The investment officer shall be responsible for all transactions undertaken and shall establish a system of controls to regulate the investment activities.